TXu8/Project-for-Getting-and-Cleaning-Data/Codebook.md

 Finally, I create a tidy dataset of the average of each variable for each activity and each subject

-# For the tidy dataset only the means by subject and Activity of the mean and standard deviation fields from the original
+As a result, the tidy dataset contains the Subject and Activity fields, and the mean by subject and activity of fields from the underlying data which estimated the mean value or standard deviation of a measurement.
+For more context, a description of the underlying data fields is given here:
-# dataset were kept.
-This resulted in a dataset

 Feature Selection
 =================